wenching/cri_rnaseq_2018/docs/README.revised.md

         >
         > Basically, when running on your own dataset, you will need to modify this master pipeline script (i.e., <span style="color:red">`Build_RNAseq.DLBC.sh`</span>) accordingly.
         >
-        > For instance, change respective parameters as follows.
+        > For instance, you can change respective parameters as follows.
         >     - project="MY_OWN_DATA_SET"
         >     - padding="" # In this case, the project pipeline scripts will be generated under the same directory of the master pipeline script, instead of being under a named sub-directory (e.g., example/ in this tutorial).
         >